stackhpc/ansible-slurm-appliance/docs/openondemand.md

 defined by the `openondemand_<app>_partition` variables in `environments/common/inventory/group_vars/all/builder/defaults.yml`.
 Note that in this case the values are not strings and are instead simply truthy, i.e. they do not describe cluster partition groups but just whether those apps will be installed in the image or not.

-For e.g. site-specific image builds where different app installs are required, due to precedence rules these must overriden in a `builder`-groupvars file e.g. `environments/site/inventory/group_vars/all/builder/defaults.yml`.
+For e.g. site-specific image builds where different app installs are required, due to precedence rules these must overridden in a `builder`-groupvars file e.g. `environments/site/inventory/group_vars/all/builder/defaults.yml`.

 ## Access